This chapter has been published in the book

 and Xenophon do not solve this

-problem because they are of limited philosophical value.
-Aside
+because they are of limited philosophical value.

-from an internal analysis of Plato's own works, our best evidence
+from an internal analysis of Plato's own works, our best evidence for solving

-for solving this mystery is the vague testimony of Aristotle
+this mystery is the vague testimony of Aristotle

 about Socrates' contributions to the history of philosophy.
-Although

-Aristotle was born sixteen years
+Although Aristotle was born sixteen years

-after Socrates' death, at the age of seventeen he went to Athens
+after Socrates' death, at the age of seventeen

-where he studied and taught in Plato's Academy for twenty years.
+where he studied and taught in Plato's Academy for twenty years

 Thus he was likely intimately knowledgeable of Plato's own philosophy

-and his accounts of Socrates because surely most of the teaching
+of Socrates because surely most of the teaching

 in those days was still direct and oral.
-Diogenes Laertius recounted

-that when Plato read aloud his long dialog On the Soul (Phaedo),
+that when Plato read aloud his long dialog

-Aristotle was the only one in the audience who stayed to the end.
+On the Soul (Phaedo), Aristotle was the only one in the audience who stayed to the end.

-For two things may be fairly ascribed to Socrates -
+For two things may be fairly ascribed to Socrates—

 inductive arguments and universal definition,

-both of which are concerned with the starting point of science -
+both of which are concerned with the starting point of science—

 but Socrates did not make the universals